bwong-yh/tinyapp/README.md

 # tinyapp

-A web application that is written by Node.js and Express.js to allow users to shorten long URLs.
+A web application that is written with Node.js and Express.js to allow users to shorten long URLs.

 ## Getting started